 Each tower block was fitted with a two-gun turret artillery unit MB-2-180.
-The vertical armor of the blocks is 203 mm think, while the roofs are 152 mm think.
+The vertical armor of the blocks is 203 mm thick, while the roofs are 152 mm thick.
 The tower blocks are located 169 meters away from each other.

 The MB-2-180 tower unit consists of four compartments one above the other.
 The upper compartment was the combat compartment, where the turrets were positioned.
 Next down was the working compartment, which rotated with the tower.